mapbox/mapbox-gl-js/RFC_TEMPLATE.md

 <!--
 How could we accommodate the use cases above?
-What are the pros and cons of each design?
-What are the pros and cons of doing nothing?
+Is "do nothing" an option?
 -->

 ## Design

 <!--
 Which design should we implement?
 Why?
+What are the pros and cons of this design?
 -->

 ### Implementation